Zweihander-Main/zweidoom/README.md

 ## Notes:

 - Packages are managed using Doom's package manager.
+- [init-loader](https://github.com/emacs-jp/init-loader) is used extensively for loading config in `/lisp` folder
 - Cask is used purely for development of the config -- test running, linting, ect.
 - Elsa is available but doesn't do well in private configs/with some libraries so is disabled by default